 As part of our ongoing commitment to advance plastic surgery around the world, the American Society of Plastic Surgeons is excited to announce the expansion of Guest Nation to the new Guest National Societies initiative.
-We are honored to showcase Asia as our inaugural region at Plastic Surgery The Meeting 2020.
+We are honored to showcase Europe as our region at Plastic Surgery The Meeting 2022.

 In addition to recognition during opening ceremonies, Guest National Societies will also receive discounted meeting registration for all members or presenters of the regional societies, complimentary registration for the societies' President and President-Elect and complimentary exhibit booths if desired.

 The members of our Guest Nations and all of our international plastic surgeon attendees will once again have access to the ASPS International Center as their hub meeting and information point.
 The Center will be in the North Lobby of the Boston Convention and Exhibition Center from Thursday - Sunday (8 a.m. - 6 p.m.
 EDT).

 Belgium — Royal Belgian Society of Plastic, Reconstructive and Aesthetic Surgery (RBSPS)

 RBSPS is the official organization representing plastic surgery to the public, the industry and the government.
 It aims to raise awareness about the extensiveness and the possibilities of the different aspects of our specialty.
 It also stimulates innovation, training and scientific research.